ijadux2/sway-dots/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-## Screenshots

-(Add screenshots here if available)

 ## Acknowledgments